mrkazawa/border-chain/README.md

 ```

 This will run the `isp` authentication server.
-Next we will run the domain `owner` code to connect to this server.
+Next, we will run the domain `owner` code to connect to this server.

 #### Running the `owner` ####

 This command will simulate the domain `owner` authentication request to the `isp` server.
-Behind the scene, the `owner` also needs to store the log of the authentication request in the blockcahin.
+Behind the scene, the `owner` also needs to store the authentication request log in the blockchain.

 ```console
 vagrant@actor2:~$ cd ~/src